ringcentral/rc-unified-crm-extension/docs/clio.md

 When you login successfully, the Chrome extension will automatically update to show you are connected to Clio.
 If you are connected, the button next to Clio will say, "unauthorize."

 And with that, you will be connected to Clio and ready to begin using the integration.

+## Tailoring your configuration

+Clio's contact lookup method is very strict.
+As a result, if the phone numbers in Clio are not stored using the E.164 standard, e.g. `+1##########`, then the CRM extension will fail to find the contact record for call logging and call pop.

+To address this, short of reformatting every phone number stored in Clio, is to go our [advanced settings](../configuration/#advanced-configuration-options) and setting the phone number formats to conform with the conventions used by your company.

+Making this change will improve your experience with the extension considerably.